ShengyeLi/601-HW2/README.md

 # 601-HW2
-this is the part 1 of homework 2
+This is the part 1 of homework 2
+The complete version is in MyFirstApp.zip
+In github, app/build/ is not complete since there are too many files for github to upload with webpage